dekuNukem/duckyPad/README.md

 ### One-finger Twitch Chat

-Well no need to explain this one
+no need to explain this one

 ![Alt text](resources/pics/twitch.gif)